Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

  1. of those highly used hash tags, most are neutral, like "trump2016" or "hillary2016".
 These hash tags are not necessarily used to express support or dislike.
 Thus could not be used directly.
  2. among hash tags that are clearly biased towards certain sentiments, like "vote4XXXX" or "XXXXislier", more of them express negative rather than positive sentiments.
 As a results, the corpus one could get in this way is heavily biased towards the negative sentiment.

 To solve the two difficulties, I developed a method of "dynamically expanding the set of hash tags with sentiment scores".
 It is worth mentioning that, for my current dataset (Presidential Election 2016), even using the expanded set of marked hash tags to estimate sentiments expressed by tweet messages, the result is already quite accurate.
+As explained above, this might due to the fact that tweet messages are usually succinct, and that more of the information is centered around hash tags and keywords.
-**Summarize the dynamic iteration method:**
+**Summarizing the Dynamic Iteration Method:**
  1. I manually marked ~200 hash tags that carries a very clear sentiment and that are most frequently used.
 [Marked Tags](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/tree/master/Ultra_Phase3v1/Data).
  2. I noticed that people tends to call multiple hash tags at once.
 Thus, it would be possible to build up a "networked" dictionary for each hash tag, recording: what other hash tags are used together, what is the number of usage of those "networked" hash tags.
  3. I calculate sentiment scores of any specific neutral hash tag (or augmenting sentiment scores of clearly biased hash tags) using **all** hash tags that are inside its "networked" dictionary, through iteration, on a day-to-day basis.